-According to studies, every pound you carry on a normal, healthy weight adds the equivalent of four pounds of pressure on your joints at each step.
+According to studies, every pound you carry on an average, healthy weight adds four pounds of pressure on your joints at each step.

 In other words, only 10 pounds of additional weight could be responsible for an aggregate of 40 pounds of tension in each step.
 This is a lot of extra weight.

-At the same time, this weight can wreak havoc on the health of their organs and the circulatory system, that is, huge health problems can be alleviated or avoided by maintaining a healthy diet and exercise regime.
+At the same time, this weight can wreak havoc on the health of their organs and the circulatory system; that is, substantial health problems can be alleviated or avoided by maintaining a healthy diet and exercise regime.

 Sufficient water intake also helps maintain healthy tissues and synovial fluid (fluid cushioning joints).

-Talk to a doctor who specializes in joint health .
-There may be minor things that you have to change, especially how you move and what you can do to reduce joint wear.
+Talk to a doctor who specializes in joint health.
+There may be minor things that you have to change, especially how you move and what you can do to reduce everyday wear.

-In addition, studies show that exercise is absolutely good for toning the muscles that support each joint, as well as promoting good circulation of all bodily fluids.
+In addition, studies show that exercise is perfect for toning the muscles that support each joint and promoting good circulation of all bodily fluids.

-Remember that although osteoarthritis is common with age, it does not have to significantly affect your quality of life.
+Although osteoarthritis is common with age, it does not have to affect your quality of life significantly.